AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/global-form-validation-rules.md

 >[!IMPORTANT]
 >
->These rules will apply to all forms in your Marketo Engage subscriptions.
+>These rules will apply to all forms in your Marketo Engage subscription(s).

 1. In Marketo, click **Admin**.